codechecks/docs/how-to-build-X.md

 ### Build size tracking

 1. Measure size of files that you're interested in (just grab some lib from NPM or use `fs.stat` ).
-   We threat that value as an artifact.
+   We treat that value as an artifact.
 1. Save value to Storage API for **current** commit.
 1. Get previously saved value for **base** branch from Storage API.
 1. Compare these values to get information how build size changed.